theericzhang/OpenResponse/README.md

 # OpenResponse

 🧠💻 This project is a small prompt-completion application built with Open-AI's GPT-3 (DaVinci) and Next.js.
 Users can enter prompts of any complexity and expect a response in text form.
+This application does not collect or store any data.

 ## Technology

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 React is used as the front-end library for creating UI components.
-Routing and node requests + API building are handled by Next.js
+Routing and node requests + API building are handled by Next.js.

 ## Installation